 - Do you offer long-term therapy as well after completing brainspotting?

-Compared to other trauma therapies, brainspotting is a relatively new mind-body trauma treatment that focuses on eye movement and position, similar to EMDR.1,2,4 More research needs to be conducted to fully understand the effectiveness of brainspotting, but early studies have shown promising results in treating symptoms of PTSD, anxiety, and depression.2,3,5 One major advantage to brainspotting is that it often involves only 1-3 sessions, which is much shorter than other types of therapy used to treat trauma.2
+Compared to other trauma therapies, brainspotting is a relatively new mind-body trauma treatment that focuses on eye movement and position, similar to EMDR.1,2,4 Early studies have shown promising results in treating symptoms of PTSD, anxiety, and depression.2,3,5 One major advantage to brainspotting is that treatment is much shorter than other types of therapy used to treat trauma.2

 For Further Reading